November Virtual Display #1: Election Day

 Who Votes Now?: Demographics, Issues, Inequality, and Turnout in the United States by Jan E. Leighley and Jonathan Nagler

 The cover of American Political Parties and Elections: A Very Short Introduction.
-The cover is blue and green fading into each other.

 American Political Parties and Elections: A Very Short Introduction by Louis Sandy Maisel